 Adoption Disclosure Services provided by Children’s Aid Societies (CAS)

-The role of the CAS is now limited to the provision of non-identifying social and medical histories for adopted persons.
-If you were placed for adoption through The Children’s Aid Society of Hamilton and do not have your non-identifying history, you may contact the agency on a Tuesday or Friday and ask to speak to the Adoption Intake Worker to request this service.
+The role of the CAS is limited to the provision of non-identifying social and medical histories for adopted persons.
+If you were placed for adoption through Hamilton Child and Family Supports (formerly The Children’s Aid Society of Hamilton) and do not have your non-identifying history, you may contact the agency on a Tuesday or Friday and ask to speak to the Adoption Intake Worker to request this service.
 If you are not certain which CAS was involved in your adoption, please call 1-800-461-2156 to inquire.

 Who may apply for a non-identifying social and medical history?